-Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in the research labs.
-Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications and microscopy.
+Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in its research labs.
+Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications, microscopy and much more!

 Schools are welcomed to visit the hospital campus, the research labs and the university facilities.
-Visiting San Raffaele represents an interactive and fun opportunity to be in touch with the forefront of biomedical research and to meet the men and women behind it: young researchers from all over the world, that turn into guides and speakers, telling the most interesting aspects of their day-to-day work.
-Schools' classes will be guided through a brief tour of the campus, perform some hands-on actitvity in the university educational laboratory and visit a lab guided by the researchers who work in it.
+Visiting San Raffaele represents an interactive and fun opportunity to be in touch with the forefront of biomedical research and to meet the men and women behind it: young researchers that turn into guides and speakers, telling the most interesting aspects of their day-to-day work.

 Ospedale San Raffaele directly reach out to students in Milan schools, bringing into their classrooms real biotechnology experiments, the expertise of its best scientists and the enthusiasm of young researchers.
-Only in 2016/2017, the institutional project — done in collaboration Associazione Mercurio, called "Da Grande Anch’io" — reached out approximately 40 classes in 8 different schools, meeting more 900 students and involving around 40 researchers.
+Only in the last two years, our institutional school program — a hands-on activity on cell biology and DNA — reached approximately 80 classes in 15 different schools, meeting more 1700 students and involving around 80 researchers.